-- Some people like to include a dress code.
-It’s in no way mandatory – everyone knows that trackies are off-limits for a wedding – but if you’re doing something a bit special like black tie or a particular theme, then your invite is the place to communicate this.
+- Dress code.
+It’s in no way mandatory – everyone knows that trackies are off-limits for a wedding, but if you’re doing something a bit special like black tie or a particular theme, then your invite is the place to communicate this.
 We debunk all the most popular wedding dress codes here.

-- You could ask for music requests in your RSVP – not necessarily for the band but for your own playlist if you’re having a pre or post wedding get-together.
+- Music requests.
+You could ask for a song request in your RSVP – not necessarily for the band but for your own playlist if you’re having a pre or post wedding get-together.

 This depends on how long your engagement is going to be.
 If you’re planning a longer engagement (12 months or more) and/or a destination wedding, it’s also not a bad idea to send out a ‘Save the Date’ to allow people enough time to factor your wedding into their life plans and book accommodation.